When should I stop using baby shampoo?

 We’ve all experienced that special burn that you only get when shampoo runs into your eyes during a shower.
 One minute you’re singing off-key and massaging the shampoo into your scalp, and the next, your eyes are burning with the heat of a thousand hot sauce flavors.
 It’s shocking and unpleasant in the absolute worst way.
 And it might make you nervous about switching Baby from no-tears baby shampoo to a different kind.

 For now, Baby is probably enjoying the no-tears baby shampoo.
 But as Baby becomes less of a baby, when is the best time to leave it behind?
 There is really no right answer, but there are a few factors you will probably want to consider.

-Can Baby tilt his head back, and close his eyes on command?
+Can Baby tilt their head back, and close their eyes on command?